-The COPD rotation for the Combined Track is also housed on our Wakefield Campus in the Farrand Building and provides services to a heterogeneous group of approximately 250 children, adolescent, and emerging adult patients (ages 4-21), representing around 5000 visits per year.
-Diagnoses range from disruptive behavior disorders (ADHD, ODD, CD), anxiety,
+The COPD rotation for the Combined Track is also housed on our Wakefield Campus in the Farrand Building and provides services to a heterogeneous group of approximately 250 child, adolescent, and emerging adult patients (ages 4-21), representing around five thousand visits per year.
+Diagnoses range from disruptive behavior disorders (ADHD, ODD, CD), anxiety, adjustment, and mood disorders, complex trauma, personality disorders, and psychotic disorders to learning disabilities.

-The Combined Track interns' typical COPD caseload will consist of seeing approximately 4 patients per week including one BEAM patient, co-leading 1 group (CARE Mentalizing-Focused Parenting Group) for 6 months, conducting intakes, and completing psychoeducational assessments with patients in the COPD (as needed).
-Since some patients do not attend each week, the total number of patients assigned may be higher than the actual number of patients seen.
+The Combined Track interns 'typical COPD caseload will consist of seeing approximately four patients per week including one BEAM patient, co-facilitating one group (CARE mentalizing-focused parenting group) for 6 months, conducting intakes, and completing psychoeducational assessments with patients in the COPD (as needed).
+Since some patients do not attend each week, the total number of patients assigned is often higher than the target number of visits per week.
 While several of these cases may be transferred from the outgoing intern to the incoming intern, some may also be discharged or transferred to another staff member in the clinic.
 As such, interns will also be assigned intakes in order to build/maintain their caseloads as well as strengthen their intake evaluation and case formulation skills.
 Interns typically average one-two intake evaluations per month until they have a full caseload; intake evaluations then occur, as needed, when cases are discharged.

 All patients must be registered in the COPD.
 When a patient comes to the COPD for the first time, the patient is given a number of forms and measures to fill out as part of the registration process.
-The initial appointment is considered the intake, and an initial evaluation is completed; the treatment plan is completed by the third visit or the 30th day following the intake, whichever comes first.
+The initial appointment is considered the intake, and an initial evaluation is completed; the treatment plan is completed within 7 days of the intake.
 Most patients are covered by insurance such as Medicaid.
 A few patients pay a sliding scale fee, which is determined using a sliding scale.
 Patients can be referred to the financial aid office for payment arrangements.
 At the beginning of the rotation, interns will be fully oriented to the COPD Policy and Procedures.

 The Combined Track interns will each see patients in the COPD for the entire year, while simultaneously seeing patients in the Adult Outpatient Psychiatry Department (see above).
-The intern will also receive intensive training and supervision in psychodynamic psychotherapy, family therapy, cognitive behavior therapy, dialectical behavior therapy, play therapy, group therapy, and parent guidance.
-Interns also learn how to liaison with schools (e.g., review IEPs to make sure the patient has appropriate academic accommodations at school), foster care agencies, the Committee on Special Education and other relevant organizations.
+The intern will also receive intensive training and supervision in psychodynamic psychotherapy, family therapy, cognitive behavior therapy, dialectical behavior therapy, mentalization-based therapy, and group therapy.
+Interns also learn how to liaison with schools (e.g., review IEPs to make sure the patient has appropriate academic accommodations at school), foster care agencies, the Committee on Special Education, and other relevant organizations.

 There is no single theoretical orientation in the COPD since different clinical supervisors (including off-service supervisors who are responsible for co-signing all progress notes) use different approaches to therapy.
-The Combined Track interns are assigned to a variety of supervisors so that they are exposed to a range of theoretical orientations and therapeutic styles.
+The Combined Track interns are assigned to a variety of supervisors so that they are exposed to a range of theoretical orientations and therapeutic frameworks.